Preparing The Roads Before The Truck Can Get Through

 • Northbound trips:

-All travellers will need to apply for this in advance of travel.
+All travellers will need to apply for this in advance, before joining the trip.
 Details for the visa application process and documents required will be emailed to you a few months before your trip departs.
 Cost will depend on the embassy in your home country.

 Gabon